by Andrew Tropin, Ramin Honary

 may be set to #f.set-procedure-properties!,

-procedure-property)suite-thunk? can distinguish them from ordinary
+procedure-property)suite-loader? can distinguish them from ordinary

 lambdas.
-Implementations without procedure properties can use
+R7RS implementations can use

-serves as a global registry, or any other mechanism that allows a
+suite-loader in a hash table that serves as a global registry, or

-declaration.A test suite for the definitions API is provided:
+any other mechanism that allows a reliable predicate.A test suite for the definitions API is provided:

 is, test,